 To date, our drug candidates have been manufactured in quantities adequate for preclinical studies and early through late-stage clinical trials.
 In order to conduct large scale clinical trials for a drug candidate and for commercialization of the resulting drug if that drug candidate is approved for sale, we will need to manufacture some drug candidates in larger quantities.
 We may not be able to successfully repeat or increase the manufacturing capacity for any of our drug candidates, whether in collaboration with third-party manufacturers or on our own, in a timely or cost-effective manner or at all.
 If a contract manufacturer makes improvements in the manufacturing process for our drug candidates, we may not own, or may have to share, the intellectual property rights to those improvements.
 Significant changes or scale-up of manufacturing may require additional validation studies, which are costly and which regulatory authorities must review and approve.
 In addition, quality issues may arise during those changes or scale-up activities because of the inherent properties of a drug candidate itself or of a drug candidate in combination with other components added during the manufacturing and packaging process, or during shipping and storage of the finished product or active pharmaceutical ingredients.
 If we are unable to successfully manufacture of any of our drug candidates in sufficient quality and quantity, the development of that drug candidate and regulatory approval or commercial launch for any resulting drugs may be delayed or there may be a shortage in supply, which could significantly harm our business.
-In addition, data demonstrating the stability of both drug substance and drug products in a timely manner and obtain stability data could result in delay of submission of marketing applications.
+In addition, data demonstrating the stability of both drug substance and drug product, using the commercial manufacturing process and at commercial scale, are required for marketing applications.
+Failure to produce drug substance and drug products in a timely manner and obtain stability data could result in delay of submission of marketing applications.